 Skip to Content

-Hooray for Friday!
+Hooray for Friday and the start of October half term!
 If you’re looking for family-friendly things to do in Devon you have come to the best place for events and special activities.
 Read on to find out what’s on in Devon this weekend!

 Please check event organisers’ websites and social media channels for up-to-date information about opening, particularly during bad weather.